-At TKO Miller we listen to our client's objectives for a sale of their business.
+At TKO Miller, we listen to our client's objectives for a sale of their business.
 These often start with getting the highest price, but after that, can vary greatly by seller.
-A good sale process will match a seller with a buyer that satisfies all their desires for the transaction.
+A good sale will match a seller with a buyer that satisfies all of their desires for the transaction.

 #1 worst part - The selling process requires you to take time away from your business.

 #2 worst part - You can only eat so many steak dinners.

 Selling requires management teams to relinquish some control over to the investment bankers.
 This can be a challenge.

 It can be really difficult to run your business and go through the sale process.

 A "tap on the shoulder" is the phrase we use to describe when an owner gets an inquiry to buy their business out of the blue and not as part of a sale process.
 These are generally not the best deals financially and if you decide to engage with that person or group, you give away a lot of the negotiating leverage because you don't have the threat of multiple buyers.

 John got a "tap on the shoulder" to buy his business.
 He decided to include that group as part of a sale process instead of going forward with them as a single bidder.